keyboardio/Kaleidoscope/README.md

 Furthermore, if a one-shot key is tapped two times in quick succession, it becomes sticky, and remains active until disabled with a third tap.
 This can be useful when one needs to input a number of keys with the modifier or layer active, and still does not wish to hold the key down.
+If this feature is undesirable, unset the `OneShot.double_tap_sticky` property (see later).

 To make multi-modifier, or multi-layer shortcuts possible, one-shot keys remain active if another one-shot of the same type is tapped, so `Ctrl, Alt, b` becomes